tianzhaotju/EMD/README.md

 ### Demo
 Let's take the *pre-trained UniXCoder* as an example.
-The `dataset` folder contains the training and inference data.
+The `./dataset` folder contains the training and test data.

 #### (1) Training phase
 You can train the model through the following commands: